forestgrape/coronavirus/4_immunological/immune_system.md

 #### Extern Checks of Cells
 Cells present what they produce on the outside (via MHC 1 proteins): Immune cells (e.g. T cells) inspect these substances and can induce cell death and/or ring the bells.

-#### Prevent Unwanted Metabolism
-[in work]
-Unwanted can mean:
-- cells not considered self
-- cells considered out of order
-- Specific substances associated to damage.
-These are often specific parts of proteins.

-In some cases preventing unwanted metabolism is done by eliminating whole cells, in that case preventing unwanted metabolism yields eliminating unwanted cells.
-But often the immune response is more fine-grained e.g. silencing foreign RNAs.

 ## Immune System in Action: From Surveillance to Alarms to Learning to an Effector Response